austinsonger/Policy-Portal/secure-software-development-and-product-security.md

 ## Free and Open Source Software (FOSS) Security

-\<PlaceHolder> security and development team implemented a process to
+`<Company Placeholder>` security and development team implemented a process to

 * Inventory all software dependencies;
 * Scan software dependencies for known security vulnerability;